-In questions: the workshop, we seek together answers to following you prove -To which quarter do impact and value of your library? -How do you show that services provided by your library give additional value to your customers/target group? -What kind of information or data is necessary to collect in order to show the impact and benefits of your library?
+- In the workshop, we seek together answers to following questions: -To which quarter do you prove impact and value of your library? - -How do you show that services provided by your library give additional value to your customers/target group? - -What kind of information or data is necessary to collect in order to show the impact and benefits of your library?